smwhr/colossal-sock-addventure/README.md

 Well, I don't know about you, but _talking underwears in a never-ending cave_ spook the hell out of me.
 Anyway, you can add anything halloween themed (socks used for trick-or-threating ?), you can have the player wander in a multicoloured Sock de los Muertos parade, or fall in the 9th cycle of the washing machine.
 Mostly, don't forget to have fun.

+## Work in progress
+The work in progress is [playable on the automatically generated page](https://smwhr.github.io/colossal-sock-addventure/)